csg-utulsa/.github/portfolio/LevelDesigner.md

 ## Level Designer
 Level designers create playable environments that guide players, communicate narrative, and stage interactions through layout, props, and lighting.
-Their work balances pacing and challenge while ensuring the space naturally suggests what players can do, how they move, and how they engage with the world—all without explicit instructions.
+Their work balances pacing and challenge while ensuring the space naturally suggests what players can do, how they move, and how they engage with the world, all without explicit instructions.

 > [!IMPORTANT\]
 > ### What Your Portfolio Should Contain